Tiple: U.S. / N. American / Martin tiple

-The North American tiple was designed in 1919 by the Pennsylvania guitar company C.F.
-Martin & Co. for the William J. Smith Co. in New York and was most popular through the 1920s-1940s ukulele craze.
-This tiple is close in length to a tenor ukulele, but with a deeper body.
-Unlike a ukulele, it has ten steel strings in four mixed-octave courses of 2, 3, 3, and 2 strings.
+The North American tiple was designed in 1919 by the Nazareth, Pennsylvania-based guitar company C. F. Martin & Company for the William J. Smith Co. in New York and was most popular through the 1920s-1940s ukulele craze.
+This tiple is similar in length to what became the tenor ukulele, but the tiple has a deeper body.
+(Martin did not introduce its four string tenor ukulele until other manufacturers were making that body size in the 1920s.)
+Unlike a ukulele, the Martin tiple has ten steel strings in four mixed-octave courses of 2, 3, 3, and 2 strings.

 Manufactured for a half century, the Martin tiple was used in jazz, blues and old-time country bands, and as a louder-volume ukulele.

 It was tuned similarly to a D-tuned ukulele:

 A4 A3 • D4 D3 D4 • F#4 F#3 F#4 • B3 B3 (wound octave-lower strings are A3, D3, and F#3).

 Ohana, a more recent manufacturer of similar instruments, recommends tuning their copies of the Martin a full tone lower, as mentioned below, similar to contemporary ukuleles.

 Martin produced mahogany and rosewood bodied tiples, following a model-identification system similar to its guitars: T-15 and T-17, mahogany top, back and sides; T-18, spruce top, mahogany back and sides; T-28, spruce top, rosewood back and sides; T-45, spruce top, rosewood back and sides, fancy abalone inlay.
 Martin's tiple production continued off-and-on into the 1970s.